 Another difference is that, rather than supporting vertically hanging frames, the Warre has a series of simple slats spanning the top of each box.
 From this guide, bees build their comb vertically downwards.
 This means, by definition, Warre beekeeping equals foundationless beekeeping, which we will discuss in the Academy “Foundation Beekeeping” lesson.

-The Warre is sometimes considered a design with a lower burden of ongoing of maintenance, which is attractive to many beekeepers.
+The Warre is sometimes considered a design with a lower burden of ongoing maintenance, which is attractive to many beekeepers.

-The Top Bar Hive, often see referenced as a “TBH”, is a quite different design to that of the Langstroth and Warre.
+The Top Bar Hive, often seen referenced as a “TBH”, is a quite different design to that of the Langstroth and Warre.
 A more recent design, relatively, the Top Bar is the most comfortable of designs for the beekeeper, presenting the bees at a convenient height.
 There are no heavy, honey-laden boxes to lift, just individual frames of comb.

 An important characteristic of the Top Bar hive is that it has a single, long box.
 While this means there are no expansion capabilities, as exist with the Langstroth and Warre, it also makes for a more simple design.
 This simplicity is a significant attraction for many hobbyist beekeepers.

 The Top Bar design is wider than the other options and a long roof protects the contents.
 Under the roof are 24 wooden bars.
 These bars are therefore at the top (see what they did there?).
 Each of the bars has a “starter strip” from which bees will start building comb, again hanging vertically.

 There is no foundation involved and therefore, like the Warre, the Top Bar is attractive to those who enjoy foundationless beekeeping.